barbs89/donations-api/README.md

 ## Requirements
 ---
-Before the application can be run, ensure **Node.js** has been installed on your computer by running the following command on your terminal:
+Before the application can be run ensure **Node.js** has been installed on your computer by running the following command in your terminal:
 ```
 $ node -v
 ```